lifee77/Daily_Scheduler/README.md

 As my [Utility Calculation](https://docs.google.com/document/d/1eGM9wdwd-q3mSFUM2Or-f3A9OrzlW19JUwc0YbGnHS8/edit#heading=h.gxm37gp0vnl9) specifies, we can store all the tasks in one priority queue (Max heap).
 We will use the priority value as the key for the heap.
 This method involves checking if the current time is equal to the starting time of non-flexible events and giving them a high priority.
 Also, if the duration of the maximum of either child node (one of which will be the 2nd highest element) + current_time is less than the starting time of the max_element (the non-flexible event), they still get the high priority.
 Here, we either execute a splittable task (half of a task in lower priority) or wait (take an eye rest) until the non-flexible task starts.
 If we execute a splittable task, we will only run this for the duration:

-*starting_time  of non flexible task -current time*
+*starting_time  of non-flexible task -current time*

 We then update its time duration attribute but **do not heap pop** the task.
 We then execute the non-flexible task.
 Hence, this method also ensures that the non-flexible tasks are executed exactly at their starting point.